khongcodes/khong-rpg-dice-tables/NOTES-DEV.md

 Ay caramba

-See if the mess in SubtableGroupComponent can be refactored.
+See if the mess in SubtableGroupComponent can be refactored - consider pushing all the messy rollValue/format logic to reducer as much as possible.

 Start writing documentation for RPG Data files